Deen Dayal Upadhyaya Hospital, Shimla

 Deen Dayal Upadhyaya Hospital (DDU) formerly known as Ripon Hospital is a Zonal hospital in Shimla city.
 It is located in the city center above Old Bus Stand and below Lower Bazaar.
 Its one entrance is from Ram Bazaar another is from Ganj and downside entrance is near Old Bus Stand.
 The hospital provides healthcare facilities to the city residents.
 Latest health and medical facilities can be availed in the hospital.

 Etymology

 The hospital is named after the renowned Indian politician Deendayal Upadhyaya.
 Its former name Ripon Hospital was named after Indian Viceroy Lord Ripon.

 History

 The hospital was proposed by Lord Ripon, former viceroy of India and its construction began in 1882.
-It was opened at 14 May 1885 by Lord Duffrin.
+It was opened on 14 May 1885 by Lord Duffrin.
 The hospital building was designed by Henry Irvin and it is one of the historical landmarks in Shimla.

 New Hospital Complex

 The new Deen Dayal Hospital Complex get completed on 26 April 2017.
 It was inaugurated by the then Chief minister Virbhadra Singh.
 The new complex is constructed with an outlay of 35 Crores and can accommodate 135 beds.
 The new seven storied complex have central heating and offer all amenities including chemist shops, parking, blood banks besides MRI, CT Scan facilities etc.